 Launching your real estate career is a major decision – and for any major change, you need the right team supporting you.
-Choosing a real estate brokerage is an extremely important decision during the licensing process.
+Choosing a real estate brokerage to work for is an extremely important decision during the licensing process.
 After all, this partnership will be instrumental in your success – or failure – as a real estate agent.

 The simple truth is that not all brokerages are alike and finding the right match for you can take time.
 Invest in yourself and take the initiative to interview different brokerages.
 This will allow you to get a feel for all of the options available to you.

 When you’re interviewing a brokerage, it is easy to get swept away by the presentation.
-Some of the biggest details you will want to understand are often the ones overlooked.
+Some of the biggest details you need to understand are often the ones overlooked.
 That’s why it’s important for you as an entrepreneur to have a plan and understanding of what you are searching for in a potential partnership.

 What is a real estate brokerage?